Interactron: Embodied Adaptive Object Detection: Related Work

 \textbf{Active vision.} Active vision \cite{blake1993active} typically involves an agent that moves in an environment to have a better perception for the defined task or to perform the task more efficiently.
 The active vision literature addresses various types of tasks such as 3D reconstruction \cite{krainin2011autonomous,dunn2009next,dunn2009developing}, object recognition \cite{ammirato2017dataset,jayaraman2016look,johns2016pairwise}, 3D pose estimation \cite{doumanoglou2016recovering,zeng2018robotic,wu20153d}, and 3D scene modeling \cite{blaer2007data}.
 The main difference of our approach with these works is that our model is updated on-the-fly based on a loss that is \emph{learned} self-supervised (as opposed to the typical manually defined measures of uncertainty). \cite{yang2019embodied} is closer to our work and infers a policy to better recognize objects.
 Again, it differs from our approach since they freeze their model after training and it is based on full supervision. \cite{Nilsson2021EmbodiedVA} propose to actively select a view in a scene and request annotation for that view.
 In contrast, our approach is adaptive and does not request annotations. \cite{fang2020better} use pseudo-labels for self-supervised training of object detection.
 In contrast, we learn a policy and more importantly, continue training during inference.

 \textbf{Embodied self-supervision.} There are various works that learn self-supervised representations via embodied interactions \cite{pot2018self,Lohmann2020LearningAO,mitash2017self,PirkOnlineObjects2019,eitel2019self}.
-The goal of our paper is different in that we learn a loss function in a self-supervised fashion to change the weights on an object detector in a new environment to adapt to that environment.
+Our goal is different in that we learn a loss function in a self-supervised fashion to change the weights on an object detector in a new environment to adapt to that environment. \cite{chaplot2021seal} addresses self-supervised learning for object detection by relying on a pose sensor, depth images, and 3D consistency.
+In contrast, we use only RGB images and do not rely on a perfect pose assumption.